Student Resources and Information

 What about student-organized events such as meetings, banquets, lectures, receptions, or other social activities?

 All College of Law events, whether on-campus or off-campus, are postponed or canceled through May 31.
 These events include, but are not limited to, the Notary Blitz, the Hooding Auction, the Schott Lecture, Jurist-in-Residence, and the Dean’s Reception.
-If your organization decides to move forward with a prohibited event, you will forfeit use of university funding to cover event expenses.

 Can students use WebEx to schedule meetings?